Beauchamp Seymour, 1st Baron Alcester

-Admiral Frederick Beauchamp Paget Seymour, 1st Baron Alcester, GCB (12 April 1821 – 30 March 1895) was a British naval commander.
-He was Commander-in-Chief of the Channel Fleet between 1874 and 1877 and of the Mediterranean Fleet between 1880 and 1883.
+Admiral Frederick Beauchamp Paget Seymour, 1st Baron Alcester, GCB (12 April 1821 – 30 March 1895) was a Royal Navy officer.
+He was commander of the Channel Squadron between 1874 and 1877 and Commander-in-Chief of the Mediterranean Fleet between 1880 and 1883.

 Background

 Seymour was the son of Colonel Sir Horace Seymour and a cousin of the 5th Marquess of Hertford.

 He was a great-grandson of the 1st Marquess of Hertford.

 Naval career

 Seymour entered the Royal Navy in 1834, and served in the Mediterranean and the Pacific, and was for three years aide-de-camp to his uncle Sir George Seymour, and was promoted to commander in 1847.
 He also served in Burma.
 He was the Commander-in-Chief of the Australia Station from 10 March 1860 and 21 July 1862 as Commodore second class with his pennant aboard Pelorus.
 He commanded the Naval Brigade in New Zealand during the New Zealand Wars of 1860–61, and was made a Companion of the Order of the Bath (CB) for this.

 From 1868 to 1870 Seymour served as private secretary to the First Lord of the Admiralty, Hugh Childers, and was promoted to Rear-Admiral.
 From 1870 to 1872 he commanded the flying squadron.
-In 1872, he became a Fourth Naval Lord for two years, and then commander of the Channel Fleet.
+In 1872, he became Fourth Naval Lord for two years, and then commander of the Channel Squadron.
 He became a vice-admiral on 31 December 1876, and was appointed KCB in June 1877, and was promoted to GCB on 24 May 1881.
 From 1880 to 1883 he was Commander-in-Chief, Mediterranean Fleet, and from 1883 to 1885 he was Second Naval Lord.
 He became an admiral in May 1882.

 He was created Baron Alcester (pronounced "Allster"), of Alcester in the County of Warwick, on 24 November 1882 for his command of the bombardment of Alexandria and in the subsequent operations on the coast of Egypt.
 He was also honoured with a parliamentary grant of £25,000, the Freedom of the City of London and a Sword of Honour.